MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-mobile-app-ios-swift-prepare-app.md

         }
     ```

-1. Add the following code that creates `initMSAL()` which initialize MSAL:
+1. Add the following code that creates `initMSAL()` function, which initializes MSAL:

     ```swift
         func initMSAL() throws {